-Activity Notes on this activity Have students listen to the podcast and answer the quiz questions to ensure they have listened and understood the concepts covered in the lesson.
-The podcast can be played in class or assigned as homework.
-The quiz is made up of four questions which were designed to be easily answerable by anyone who has listened to the podcast lesson in its entirety.
+Activity Notes on this activity Have students read the assigned book chapter and answer the Check for Understanding questions to ensure they have understood the concepts covered in this lesson.
+The Check for Understanding quiz is made up of questions which were designed to be easily answerable by anyone who has read the book chapter in its entirety.
 Discuss (and look for examples of) arguments based purely on logic (logos).
-Work together to "boil down" the logical argument to a simple set of logical statements (either a syllogism or a simple IFTHEN statement).
+Work together to "boil down" the logical argument to a simple set of logical statements (such as premises leading to a conclusion, or an IFTHEN statement).
 Short political statements (such as answers to questions during a press conference) Empirical arguments (such as a scientific or mathematical proof) Logical appeals from teachers or parents that students behave in a certain way (taken either from real life or fiction/television, such as "Wear a jacket or you'll catch a cold.")